 Our nominating and corporate governance committee has not adopted a formal policy with regard to the consideration of diversity in identifying director nominees.
 In determining whether to recommend a director nominee, our nominating and corporate governance committee considers and discusses diversity, among other factors, with a view toward the needs of our Board of Directors as a whole.
 Our nominating and corporate governance committee generally conceptualizes diversity expansively to include, without limitation, concepts such as race, gender, national origin, differences of viewpoint, professional experience, education, skill and other qualities that contribute to our Board of Directors, when identifying and recommending director nominees.
-Our nominating and corporate governance committee believes that the inclusion of diversity as one of many factors considered in selecting director nominees is consistent with our nominating and corporate governance committee soft our stockholders.
-Our nominating and corporate governance committee and the interest of our stockholders.
-Our nominating and corporate governance committee and the interest of our stockholders.
-Our nominating and corporate governance committee and the interest of our stockholders.
-Our nominating and corporate governance committee are soft.
+Our nominating and corporate governance committee believes that the inclusion of diversity as one of many factors considered in selecting director nominees is consistent with our nominating and corporate governance committee's goal of creating a Board of Directors that best serves our needs and the interest of our stockholders.
+Our nominating and corporate governance committee met one time during the fiscal year ended June 30, 2023.